-• Secondary Risk Characteristics: Primary building characteristics include attributes as occupancy, construction, height and year built, while secondary building characteristics include more detailed features, such as roof-covering, glazing type and roof to wall connection.
-Exploring the impact of secondary risk characteristics-and their complex interaction-is a particularly worthy exercise in light of the increasing number of states adopting mitigation credits.
-Indeed, users may want to run cost-benefit analyses to determine the benefit of collecting additional data on mitigation features

-- Policy conditions test: Determining the sensitivity of varying policy conditions is an important underwriting tool.
-Companies may quickly vary the attachment and exhaustion points, participation and even region of application within Touchstone Re as they explore risk transfer options. - Convergence tests: AIR catalogs include 10K, 50K and 100K years of events.
+- Secondary Risk Characteristics: Primary building characteristics include attributes such as occupancy, construction, height, and year built, while secondary building characteristics include more detailed features, such as roof-covering, glazing type, and roof to wall connection.
+Exploring the impact of secondary risk characteristics-and their complex interaction-is a particularly worthy exercise given the increasing number of states adopting mitigation credits.
+Indeed, users may want to run cost-benefit analyses to determine the benefit of collecting additional data on mitigation features - Policy conditions test: Determining the sensitivity of varying policy conditions is an important underwriting tool.
+Companies may quickly vary the attachment and exhaustion points, participation and even region of application within Touchstone Re as they explore risk transfer options. - Convergence tests: Verisk catalogs include 10K, 50K and 100K (and for some perils 500K) years of events.
 Touchstone uses advanced computing power to generate tens of thousands of simulated years of loss experience for any property data set presented to the models, essentially eliminating pure randomness caused by insufficient sample sizes.
-When users are to choose from different catalogs, it depends on the purpose of the project as well as the peril under study.
+When users have the option of choosing among multiple catalogs, their choice depends on the purpose of the project as well as the peril under study.
 Smaller portfolios or regions may require larger catalogs for sufficient convergence.
 If time and availability permit, we recommend the largest catalog possible.
 For rate filing purposes for the U.S. hurricane peril, the 50K year catalog or higher is recommended. - Logical Relationship to Risk: Anyone using the results from a catastrophe model are encouraged to confirm the model loss costs exhibit logical relationships among variables such deductible, construction type, policy form, coverage, territory, and regions.